 Procurement Support Services to the Ministry of Health of Ukraine

-The challenges and failures of the Ministry of Health’s public procurement and supply programme resulted in a two-year gap of available medicine in the country from 2013-2015.
-At the request of the Ministry of Health, this project will procure a range of medicines and related medical products as an emergency measure in 2015 and ongoing years as needed.
-The programme will also build the capacity needed to support a transparent and cost-effective procurement system for the Ministry.
+The challenges and failures of the Ministry of Health’s public procurement and supply programme resulted in a gap of available medicine in the country during 2013-2015.
+In 2015, the Ministry of Health of Ukraine adrressed international organizations, including UNDP, reuesting support in medicines procurement.
+Starting from 2015, UNDP Ukraine project is annually procuring a range of medicines and related medical products for the state budget funds as an emergency measure.
+The programme is also building the capacity needed to build and support a transparent and cost-effective procurement system for the Ministry.

 1. Assist MOH in the cost-efficient, transparent and timely procurement of medicines and other medical products of selected State Health Programmes as an emergency matter.
 The drugs to be procured are for the diagnosis and treatment of tuberculosis, hepatitis, hemophilia and orphan diseases in children, and the diagnosis of HIV/AIDS.